premchander-revature/interviewquestions/SQL/SQL Content Preparation/SQL Joins.md

 ---

-36. Write the shortcut to execute query in “Create query in SQL view” of Base.
+36. Write the shortcut to execute query in `Create query in SQL view` of Base.

 <details>